Drippin: 2020–2021: Debut and subsequent releases

-2022–present: Villain, Japanese debut and Villain: Zero
+2022–2023: Villain trilogy, Japanese debut, Alex’s departure

-On January 17, 2022, Drippin released their third EP, Villain, and it's title track of the same name.
+On January 17, 2022, Their third EP, Villain, was released with the lead single of the same name.

 On May 18, 2022, Drippin made their Japanese debut with the single "So Good".

-On June 15, 2022, Drippin released their second single album, Villain: Zero, and it's title track "Zero".
+On June 15, 2022, Drippin continue their Villain series with released their second single album, "Villain: Zero".
+The single consists of three track including the lead single "Zero", "Game" and "Trick and Treat".

-Drippin were originally scheduled to release their first studio album Villain: The End on November 1, but on October 30, Woollim Entertainment announced the postponement of the album due to the national mourning period following the Seoul Halloween crowd crush incident on the 29th.
+On November 15, 2022, Drippin released their first studio album, Villain: The End.
+The album contains ten track including the lead single "The One" revealed as drum and bass genre.
+The album originally set to be released on November 1 and later on October 30, it was announced the postponement of the album due to the national mourning period following the Seoul Halloween crowd crush incident on the 29th.

-On January 26, 2023, Woollim announced that Alex's activities would be temporarily suspended due to his health.
+On January 26, 2023, Woollim Entertainment announced that Alex's activities would be temporarily suspended due to his health.